andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey-technical-details.md

 Their API is powerful and lets you send lots of e-mail quickly.
 The [Python wrapper for the API](https://github.com/sendgrid/sendgrid-python) is easy to use and intuitive ([see?](https://github.com/andrewheiss/Dissertation/blob/master/Data/Survey/send_mail.py)).
 They have a nice templating engine and analytic and tracking features.
 Note to self: use SendGrid for all future survey administration.

 To boost its reputation, I [whitelabeled](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/index.html) the ingoresearch.org domain and all outgoing links.
-Despite all this DNS whitelabeling, my reputation took a huge hit after the first round of 2,000 e-mails, likely because there were so many bounces (i.e. it dropped from 100% to 76% (!))
+Despite all this DNS whitelabeling, my reputation took a huge hit after the first round of 2,000 e-mails, likely because there were so many bounces (i.e. it dropped from 100% to 76% (!)).
+I also enabled [List-Unsubscribe](https://support.sendgrid.com/hc/en-us/articles/204379093-How-do-I-add-a-list-unsubscribe-header-to-my-emails-) in the SendGrid settings.

-I need to [clean and scrub my list more](https://sendgrid.com/docs/Classroom/Deliver/Address_Lists/list_scrubbing_guide.html), I guess.
+After sending ≈8,000 e-mails, my [SendGrid reputation](https://sendgrid.com/docs/Classroom/Deliver/Address_Lists/list_scrubbing_guide.html) dropped below 75% and my account was suspended.
+I'm working with them right now to get the account restored and get back to e-mailing.
+Right before this happened (spurred on by fears that something like this would happen), I caved and spent $100 to clean and scrub my list of e-mails using [Email Hippo](https://www.emailhippo.com/en-US).
+Roughly 30% of the e-mail addresses I submitted were dead and would have bounced, so now I have a smaller and cleaner list of addresses, which should help with my SendGrid reputation

+[MailTester.com](https://www.mail-tester.com) is incredibly useful for checking for issues with e-mails.
+For instance, it found that my e-mails were incredibly heavy, since the HTML template was heavily commented.
+I minified the CSS to resolve that issue.

 All survey invitations come from survey@ingoresearch.org and all bounces are forwarded to bounces@ingoresearch.org.